 This water heater may be vented vertically (through a roof) with a two-pipe termination.
+Multi-story venting is allowed provided maximum vent lengths are not exceeded.
 Two holes through the roof are required for the vent and combustion air intake pipes.
 All clearances must comply with local codes or the latest edition of NFPA 54/ANSI Z223.1 or CSA B149.
 As a basic guide, the following minimum clearances shall be used: